MooersLab/timeSpent/README.md

 I track events in increments of 15 minutes.
 If there are a bunch of short and releated events, they may be lumped together.

+Remember to store the link the the notebook in the browser toolbar or a link in a private HTML file for rapid access.